 Events on This Day

-1812 - The United States issued a declaration of war on Great Britain.
+1621 - The first duel in America reportedly took place in the Plymouth Colony in Massachusetts.
+The duel, fought with swords and daggers, featured Edward Doty and Edward Leister.
+The duelers managed to wound each other, but neither died.1812 - The United States issued a declaration of war on Great Britain.
 And so began the War of 1812, prompted by Britain’s violations of America’s rights on the high seas and the involvement of the British in Indian uprisings on the frontiers.

 1898 - Atlantic City, NJ opened its Steel Pier to a large summertime seashore crowd.
-The world-famous Steel Pier over the Atlantic Ocean offered 9-1/2 miles of amusements, concerts, food, beverages, concessions and more.
+The world-famous pier over the Atlantic Ocean offered 9-1/2 miles of amusements, concerts, food, beverages, concessions and more.
 The Steel Pier once featured a horse that would dive into a pool at the end of the pier, in fact.
 The summer resort gave many a youngster their start in show biz, like TV host/announcer Ed McMahon, who used to be a barker on the ocean pier.

 1927 - The U.S. Post Office offered a special 10-cent postage stamp for sale.
 The stamp honored Charles Lindbergh’s Spirit of St. Louis.
 It was the first postage stamp to feature the name of a living American.